martinjackson/simple-widgets/docs/ProgressCircles.md

         - ***done*** = indicates a green circle with a check to show that the page has already been processed.
         - ***none*** = indicates a gray circle to show that the page has not been processed.
         - ***line*** = indicates that a line will be between circles.
 If lines are not preferred, remove those objects from the array.
     - ***page*** = the page that goes with the circle.
 The page that will be displayed below the progress circles.
 This is a normal page like anyother page.
-If you also use validation or the setprops options, there will need to be some small changes.
+If the processing option, there will need to be some small changes.
 This field is optional.
-    - ***validation*** = will call this function to see if the next page in the progress can be displayed or not.
-This function should return a boolean value.
-If true, the next page can be displayed; otherwise, it will remain on the current page.
-See the section on Validating Before Moving to the Next Page.
-This field is optional.
+    - ***processing*** = will call this function to do any special processing need, when the next button is pressed.
+See the section Processing Before Moving to the Next Page.
+Each processing function have a unique name.
-    - ***setprops*** = this will allow props to be passed from one page to the next.
-The function should return an object that will be passed into the props on the next page.
-See the section on Passing Props from Page to Page.
-This field is optional.
-    - function = the function associated with this status will execute when the status is current (blue circle).
 This field is optional.

 ### **Button Props**
 2. **havebuttons** = this will display two buttons Previous and Next below the circles.
 These buttons will automatically move forward and backward, the blue circle and will switch to that page.
 It will automatically update the circles along the way.